slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 - ultimately is about the total cost of the mortgage. that is the price of the home. the closing price is an illusion.
-- Modern slaves are not chains, they are in debt.
+- Modern slaves are not chains, they are debt. today, people with moderate incomes, are forced to speculate or live in poverty.
-- you’re spending time to save money when you should be spending money to save time.
+- you’re spending time to save money when you should be spending money to save time
-- inflatios = printing money.
+- inflation = printing money.
 - Stock buybacks are effectively same as dividends.
 - entrepreneurship vs investment - 2 different mentalities.
 - auctions ao contrario! vendo por 40mil. o q venderes dai para cima 50% é para ti!
-- analise fundamental e técnica no poker como nas accoes. spectrum entre dois opostos.
+- analise fundamental e técnica no poker como nas accoes.
 Crashes are typical of complex systems.
-- today, people with moderate incomes, are forced to speculate or live in poverty.
-- good investors don’t sell investment advice not talk about their returns.
+- good investors don’t sell investment advice and not talk about their returns.
 -->

 > *"I succeeded because I have a long attention span. (...)